your-tools/tsrc/docs/code-manifesto.md

 * Importing Python files should never cause side effects.
 It's OK to initialize global variables, but you should never call functions outside a `if __name__ == main() block`.

-* Always use fully-qualified imports and names:
+* Prefer using fully-qualified imports and names:

 ```python
 # Yes